 Now don't get me wrong, it's not a total bust.
 Over the years, we have incorporated some great new traditions to our family, mostly thanks to what we have learned from messages here at NHCC, like spending less on stuff and more on making memories.

-Each year before Thanksgiving our family creates a top 3 that each person would like to do during the holidays as a family to create memories.
+Each year before Thanksgiving our family creates a list with input from each person on what we would like to do during the holidays as a family to create memories.
 Like baking, attending a play, seeing Christmas lights or having a special dinner out together.
 Our kids know that our Christmas budget for presents is less so we can spend more on making memories.

 Another tradition we have added is spending less on ourselves so we can be more generous to those in need.
 Our Christmas budget includes amounts to be given away to others through purchasing gifts or making donations to those in need.
-We have done this through a variety of ways including the Clay Platte Foster Family tree (here at NHCC in the entry hall), the NHCC Christmas Blessing (formerly the Giving Tree), and through giving trees at our kids' schools.
+We have done this through a variety of ways including the Clay Platte Foster Family tree (here at NHCC in the entry hall), giving trees at our kids'